Motiv Ring's new security features take the wearable beyond fitness tracking

 You may care enough about your physical health to buy a fitness tracker, but do you also care about your digital health?

-Thanks to a new update, the Motiv Ring takes care of both.
-On Tuesday, Motiv announced that it has added new security features to the Motiv Ring wearable fitness tracker.
+With a new update, the Motiv Ring aims to take care of both.
+On Tuesday, Motiv said it has added new security features to the Motiv Ring wearable fitness tracker.

 The Motiv Ring now does two-factor authentication (2FA), which acts as an extra layer of security when logging in to your online accounts.